 The big outdoor terrace at Raampoortstr. is inviting to hang around during summer.
 Plenty of events happening and sunshine galore.

-Or go up to roof where the Luchtsingel project has finally connected to the nice new park if you want more green and shade.
-Added bonus: the nice views.
+Or go up to roof where the Luchtsingel project has finally connected to the nice new park with the trees changing colours which will be a nice sight too.